Accessibility Statement

 • Discolored urine (e.g., blood-tinged)

 In my previous blog post Why a Clean Litter Box is Essential To Good Cat Health, I talked about Feline Idiopathic Cystitis (FIC, formerly known as Feline Lower Urinary Tract Disease) and the more life-threatening Feline Urethral Obstruction (FUO).
-Well, the majority of the time, these urinary signs are due to a sterile inflammation of the bladder (FIC), and are rarely a UTI
+Well, the majority of the time, these urinary signs are due to a sterile inflammation of the bladder (FIC), and are rarely a UTI.

-However, the clinical signs of a UTI are very similar to both FIC and FUO.
+The clinical signs of a UTI are very similar to both FIC and FUO.
 So how do we tell the difference between all these problems?
+To tell the difference, we veterinarians need to perform an appropriate medical work-up that includes:

 • A physical examination